invoice-x/invoice2data/TUTORIAL.rst

    names of months.
 -  ``replace`` (default = ``[]``): Additional search and replace before matching.
 Not needed usually.
+-  ``required_fields``: By default the template should have regex for date, amount, invoice_number and issuer.
+If you wish to extract different fields, you can supply a list here.
+The extraction will fail if not all fields are matched.

 Example of template using most options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~